 Lionsraw travels around the world, using the sport of soccer to touch lives and leave a lasting legacy.
 During the 2014 World Cup, several FC Dallas staff members will travel to Brazil to assist Lionsraw in their Tangua Community Centre build project.
 Follow them on their journey to Brazil here.

 For additional information on Lionsraw, check out their website.

 The Bobby Rhine Heart Project

 FC Dallas lost a beloved member of our family, Bobby Rhine, to a sudden heart attack in early September 2011 at the age of 35.
-Bobby played for FC Dallas from 1999 until 2008 when he joined the staff of FC Dallas as a broadcaster and became the voice of the club.
-To honor Bobby’s life, the FC Dallas Foundation has created the Bobby Rhine Heart Project.
-The project includes two elements:
+Bobby played for FC Dallas from 1999 until 2008, and then transitioned to become an FC Dallas staff broadcaster and the voice of the club.
+To honor Bobby, the FC Dallas Foundation has created the Bobby Rhine Heart Project.
+The project has two missions: